 #5.
-Not Removing Doors From Hinges
+Neglecting to Remove Doors From Hinges

 If you remove the cabinet doors from their hinges, then you won’t have to worry about painting over the hinge or masking them off.
 Sure you can just tape hinges over…that tip is all over pinterest, but they don’t ever show you the final product.
-Painting around the hinges adds another layer of paint to the surface.
-This paint can chip and tear easily over time when the hinge is used, because it is above the metal hardware.

 Unless you are using chalk paint which doesn’t require a primer, make sure that you prime your cabinets well before painting.
 Kitchen cabinet painting is a major undertaking and not one I would want to have to do twice because of paint peeling.
 Use a good, primer such as Cover Stain.

-Primer not only ensures good adhesion of paint, but it also increased the paint durability.
+Primer not only ensures good adhesion of paint, but it also increases the paint durability.
 Did you know primer has plastic in it?
 It helps your projects be more durable!
 With 4 kids I have seen the need for a primer on every project, whether it is doors, cabinets, or walls.
 The primer also protects the wood beneath your paint.

 Give your cabinets a second coat of primer if needed.
 Please note: If you are painting your cabinets white you MUST avoid oil paint, to prevent yellowing- use latex paint only.